 - Many of the solutions to these challenges cannot be developed at the national level, but rather at the global level through collaboration.

-- Global-level solution are also necessary because any solution to these challenges will have global implications that need to be taken into account and addressed.
+- Global-level solutions are also necessary because any solution to these challenges will have global implications that need to be taken into account and addressed.

 - Migration, digitalisation and financial markets are clear examples of issue areas where common solutions and regulatory frameworks at the global level are wanted and needed.